 We have entered into volume-based arrangements with governments in certain countries in which reimbursement is limited to a contractual amount.
-As we ship product under these arrangements, we estimate and record the incremental discounts as a reduction of revenue.
+We estimate incremental discounts resulting from these contractual limitations and apply the discount percentage to product shipments as a reduction of revenue.
 In addition to sales in countries where Soliris is commercially available, we have also recorded revenue on sales for patients receiving Soliris treatment through named-patient programs.
 The relevant authorities or institutions in those countries have agreed to reimburse for product sold on a named-patient basis where Soliris has not received final approval for commercial sale.